trunk-io/docs/check/configuration/supported/trivy.md

 ---
-description: Trivy- Vulnerability and Misconfiguration Scanning
+description: Explore our guide on Trivy, the comprehensive vulnerability scanner.
+Learn about its features, installation, and configuration.
 ---

-# Trivy

-Trivy is a linter for Security.
+**Trivy** is a linter for Security.

 You can enable the Trivy plugin with